Upstatement/quickshare/README.md

 `data-send-to="receiver@emailclient.com"`

-The email address of the acount to share to.
-To add multiple addresses, simply have them comma separated, such as in the example below.
+The email address of the account to share to.
+To add multiple addresses, simply have each address comma separated, such as in the example below.

 `data-send-to="one@example.com,two@example.com"`